-Regulated lenders who have experience in agricultural lending are eligible to participate in the FSA Guaranteed Farm Loan Program.
-Lenders who have little or no experience with FSA-guaranteed loans are considered SEL's and must originate and service loans under SEL requirements.
+--Lenders who are subject to credit examination and supervision by an acceptable State or Federal regulatory agency, and have experience in agricultural lending are eligible to participate in the FSA Guaranteed Farm Loan Program.
+Lenders who have little or no-- experience with FSA-guaranteed loans are considered SEL's and must originate and service loans under SEL requirements.